apdcode/RepData_PeerAssessment1/PA1_template.md

 ## [1] 8
 ```

-The previous table shows the sum of the steps that have been added to the dataset due to missing values.
+The previous table shows the sum of the steps that have been added to the data set due to missing values.
 The fact that the sum of 10641 is equal for all days reveals an interesting detail.
 It turns out that all dates with missing values, have missing values for all intervals,
-and that there is no missing interval for all dates contained in the dataset.
+and that there is no missing interval for all dates contained in the data set.
 This means that it would not matter much if the imputing process replaced missing values for each and every interval, or for each date only.

 ### 5 - Are there differences in activity patterns between weekdays and weekends?